“Am I the Problem?” 7 Signs Of A Toxic Person

 Manipulative inclinations are suggested by a persistent attempt to manage or affect circumstances for your benefit.
 To get what you want, manipulating others for personal gain, you could resort to strategies like lying or guilt-tripping, frequently at the detriment of other people’s autonomy or well-being.

-People who experience this behaviour may feel exploited or manipulated instead of cherished for who they are, which can lead to distrust and unhealthy relationships.
+People who experience this behavior may feel exploited or manipulated instead of cherished for who they are, which can lead to distrust and unhealthy relationships.

 2. Constant Criticism

-You probably criticise people constantly if you find fault with them or are too critical of them.
+You probably criticize people constantly if you find fault with them or are too critical of them.
 While providing constructive criticism is essential, unrelenting criticism encourages pessimism and insecurity.

 Sometimes, we cannot perceive that others are going through a hard time.
 They may feel inadequate or undeserving as a result of our persistent criticism, which can strain relationships and hinder personal development for both sides.